matty99/matty99.github.io/blog/_posts/2019-03-23-christmas-piano.md

 "Does it still work?
 Does it still sing?
 Does every note still ring the right ring?"
 "It works just fine!
 I'm simply switching careers.
 Saving for a PC to start streaming new year."
 "Would you like to hear a song?" as he started to play,
 "Moonlight sonata?
-That seems off.
+That seems wrong.
 The sun is still out."

 *&lsaquo;&lsaquo;instrumental interlude&rsaquo;&rsaquo;*